YutaroHayakawa/ipftrace/README.md

-# ipfntrace
+# ipftrace
-ipfntrace is a tool which tracks the functions that the packets have gone through inside the Linux kernel's L3 layer.
+ipftrace is a tool which tracks the functions that the packets have gone through inside the Linux kernel's L3 layer.
 It helps you with understanding how packets are routed inside the kernel.

 ## Dependencies